 Online Shopping Scams—If a deal looks too good to be true, it probably is.
 Steer clear of unfamiliar sites offering items at unrealistic discounts or gift cards as an incentive to purchase a product.
 You may end up paying for an item, giving away personal information, and then receive nothing in return except a compromised identity.
 In addition, do not open any unsolicited e-mails or click on the links provided.

-MUNCIE, Ind. - Be aware that criminals have been making phone calls to customers and non-customers claiming to be First Merchants Bank regarding their FMB Debit Card.
-The caller, which may be a computer automated call, identifies themselves as a representative of First Merchants Bank and is calling to tell the customer that there is an issue with their debit card and proceeds to ask for the debit card number and expiration date.
+MUNCIE, Ind. - Be aware that criminals have been making phone calls to customers and non-customers claiming to be First Merchants Bank and Lafayette Bank and Trust regarding their FMB Debit Card.

 Avoid becoming a victim of fraud this holiday season.